 Financial oversight

 7. Because the Duchy is a private estate and does not manage public money, the Treasury’s oversight is limited as defined by the law.
-The Treasury does not determine nor second guess the estate’s strategic approach.
+To understand how transactions align to the Duchy strategy, the Treasury receives a copy of the annual asset strategy but does not determine nor second guess the estate’s strategic approach.
 The Duchy does not have an accounting officer.

-9. The Duchy provides the Treasury with advance notice of large property transactions so that business is conducted in an efficient manner.
+10. The Duchy provides the Treasury with appropriate notice of transactions where it will be seeking consent so that business is conducted in an efficient manner

 • for sales, competition among potential purchasers and at settlement prices in line with estate agents’ guide prices;